 Update software lists and install:

-# apt-get install sendmail
+# apt-get update # apt-get install sendmail libsasl2-modules

 This will install sendmail and a few other packages, create the directory /etc/mail, and perform a few other tasks.
+NB the package libsasl2-modules might already be installed (Stertch and Jessie), or not (eg. Buster lite).

 Change to /etc/mail and edit the file /etc/mail/submit.mc, using an editor of your choice.
 (Do not edit the submit.cf file)